 For and for most my greatest appreciation and thanks to all the wonderful models who have worked with me over the years and those that will work with me in the years to come.
 Without you my artistic ideas and visions would be limited to flowers and sunsets - no matter how good I am I couldn't have created anything without you.

 Sometimes we all reach crossroads in our passion, our lives, our art.
 I find myself at such a crossroad now.
+I've semi-retired from being a full time wedding photography back to a m-f job and getting back to shooting just to create art.

 The years of shooting most everything of a creative nature in the studio has taken it's toll on me - and this last year the studio has bored me to death. .
 My Solution, the boredom and the very studio itself is gone - I just couldn't feel inspired with perfectly controlled lighting anymore.
 In it's place is the entire world around us.
 Nature and locations, the surreal aspect of the imperfect and less than 100% controlled situations.